Anissima/Depression/README.md

 - SHAP_combination_features - nested cross-valiadation
 - SHAP Euler classification - nested cross-valiadation

+The results of the classification in the tables likewise identified valuable features for each modality are gathered in the results folder:
+- results_universal -> the outcomes for the universal model with Leave-One-Patient-Out for each modality and multimodality

 The statistical tests are provided in:
 - Statistical tests